-Bee pollen is one of nature's superfoods, rich in vitamins, minerals, enzymes, amino acids and anti-oxidants.
-It is an immune system builder and it enhances vitality.
+Bee Pollen is considered one of nature’s most complete foods due to its comprehensive and balanced nutrient profile.
+A complete protein, rich in vitamins, minerals, enzymes, amino acids and anti-oxidants, it is considered an immune system builder that will also enhance vitality.

-It helps to counteract the action of toxins and brings relief to sufferers of allergies, including hay fever, as it reduces the histamine levels in the body.
+Bee Pollen benefits sufferers of allergies, including hay fever, by reducing histamine levels in the body.
 It helps alleviate nausea, sleep disorders, stress and anxiety by bringing the body into nutritional balance and well being.

 Bee Pollen can be eaten raw or can be added to your favourite cereals, smoothies, yogurt or hot drink.
 There are no set dosages for Bee Pollen but 5-10g (1-2 teaspoons) is a recommended daily dose.

 Historically, Bee Pollen has been used in cultures around the world.
 In ancient Egypt, bee pollen was placed with the pharaohs in their tombs to nourish them in the afterlife.
-The Chinese have used bee pollen medicinally for thousands of years.
-Records of its use show up in ancient Greece as much as 2500 years ago - Hippocrates, often regarded as the 'father of modern medicine', prescribed bee pollen for healing.
 It shows up in Indian folklore as well, in both North and South America.
 Modern folklore also says that people with asthma or hay fever will suffer less during pollen season if they eat local honey containing the pollen to which they are allergic.
-By taking one teaspoon to one tablespoon of local honey or bee pollen a day, some people swear that they get through the season with little or no symptoms.
-Presumably, the pollen immunizes them.
-However, there has been no medical research to back up those claims.
+By taking one teaspoon to one tablespoon of local honey or bee pollen a day, some people swear that they get through the season with little or no symptoms - presumably, the pollen immunizes them.
+However, there has been no medical research to back up these claims.

 It is rich in vitamins - especially B vitamins.
 It also contains beta carotene, vitamin C, vitamin E, lycopene, selenium, and flavonoids.
 Then there are the trace minerals, and a rich mix of amino acids and enzymes.
 The basic composition of bee pollen is 55% carbohydrate (the energy-giving nutrient), 35% protein, 2% fatty acids and 3% vitamins and minerals.Most bee pollen supplements also contain related bee pollen components - propolis, royal jelly and globulinic acid.